Oscillating singular integral operators on graded Lie groups revisited: Proof of the main theorem

 \subsection{Part 1: The Calder\'on-Zygmund decomposition}

-Let $G$ be a graded Lie group, $Q$ is its homogeneous dimension, and let $\mathcal{R}$ be a positive Rockland operator on $G$ of homogeneous degree $\nu>0$.
-In this section we are going to prove that for a singular integral operator $T$ satisfying \eqref{LxiG} and \eqref{GS:CZ:cond} there is a constant $C>0,$ such that with $C$ independent of $f.$
+Let $G$ be a graded Lie group with homogeneous dimension $Q$, and let $\mathcal{R}$ be a positive Rockland operator on $G$ of homogeneous degree $\nu>0$.
+In this section, we will prove that for a singular integral operator $T$ satisfying conditions \eqref{LxiG} and \eqref{GS:CZ:cond}, there exists a constant $C>0$ such that with $C$ independent of $f$.